 The best known is arguably Makrynitsa which is known as the Balcony of Pelion.
-It’s 600 metres above sea level, and gives spectacular views of the city of Volos and the surrounding mountains and bays from its charming squares.
+It’s 600 meters above sea level and gives spectacular views of the city of Volos and the surrounding mountains and bays from its charming squares.

 Pouri is another village with panoramic views of the coastline.
 It’s built across three levels and is a brilliant base for trekking.
 Be sure to check out the ruins of a 13th-century Byzantine monastery just outside the village too.